 “Quiet!”
 Hector Hammond mentally broadcast to them all.
 “We’ve been found!
 Prepare yourselves!”

 Through one of the icy walls, a figure appeared as if passing through like a ghost.
 “No, Hector Hammond,” the green-skinned, caped figure said, his eyes glowing.
 “Nothing can help you now.”

 “I am tired of you humans!” said J’onn J’onzz, angrier than any of these villains had seen him before.
 “Tired of your evil!
 Tired of your lust for power!”

 A green-and-purple-clad villain leaped forward, preparing to fire upon the intruder.

-“Out of my way, Deathbolt!”
-His eyes flared, and the Martian Manhunter blasted the villain in his path with Martian vision.
+“Out of my way, Deathbolt!” the Martian Manhunter said, recognizing the costume of the Earth-Two villain only from the Monitor’s files shared with them by Harbinger.
+His eyes flared, and he blasted the villain in his path with Martian vision.
 “Surrender to us now.
 Let us return order and justice to this Earth!”

 Burrowing out of the icy floor, a shimmering female sprang into the room, and the female contract killer called the Enforcer dived for cover.
 “Uh-uh,” the newcomer said.
 “J’onn J’onzz, look at them.
 They’re not interested.
-OK, let’s show them what we can do!”
+Okay… let’s show ’em what we can do!”

 “Ahh, she attacks,” said Phobia, unconvinced.
-“Now, girl — what is your greatest fear?” she asked.
-“What will cause your mind to become numb with horror?“
+“Now, girl — what is your greatest fear?” she probed.
+“What will cause your mind to become numb with horror?”